Skip to content

 free social media management proposal by SocialBee

-• Share of voice (SOV) in social media tracks how much of the industry conversation is about your brand compared to competitors.
+• Share of voice (SOV) in social media tracks how much of the industry conversation your brand owns compared to key competitors.
 It reflects your brand’s visibility, influence, and customer engagement across social media platforms.

 • Monitoring social media mentions, brand conversations, and competitor metrics gives insights into where your brand stands.
-It helps fine-tune messaging, balance organic search and paid advertising, and spot growth opportunities.
+It helps fine-tune messaging, balance organic search and paid advertising clicks, shape consumer perception, and spot growth opportunities.

-• SOV isn’t just about social media.
+• Share of voice analysis refers to more than just social media.
 It applies to SEO, PPC ads, and PR coverage too.
 Each has its formula, tracking factors like keyword rankings, advertising volume, and media mentions to calculate share.

 • To increase social media engagement, brands should make their content more relatable, focus on storytelling, participate in industry conversations, and leverage user-generated content.
 Active participation in communities and collaborations with other brands also help.